 “Good answer” definitions - We use Greenhouse to standardize the questions interviewers ask during each stage and define what good responses look like

-Typically I let the recruiter facilitate the second kick-off meeting because they often have keen insights to share and are great at assigning action items to people while keeping an appropriate timeline in mind.
+Typically while working with recruiters, i let them facilitate the second kick-off meeting because they often have keen insights to share and are great at assigning action items to people while keeping an appropriate timeline in mind.
 Don’t forget that the recruiter is likely working on a handful of other roles too, so this sync gives them an opportunity to communicate recruitment priorities, commitment level you can expect, time-to-hire estimates, and how they plan to balance all this based on recruiting constraints (like pipeline slowdowns, budget, geographical factors, etc.).

 Active Recruitment, Alignment, and Learnings